AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/2015-01-01-employees.2.md

-We ask this so we can tell you about employer responsibilities if required and also extra tax stuff if there are lots of employees.
+We ask this so we can highlight potential staffing and taxation responsibilities.